topwaye/wordpress/README.md

 Do NOT touch it.

 ### Run and Debug
-Open any PHP file.
+Open any PHP file in VSCode.
 Click in the left margin next to a line number or press F9 to set a breakpoint.
-Run the debugger (F5) and **execute the PHP script in your browser**.
+Run the debugger (F5).
+**Execute the PHP file in your Browser**.
-The script execution will pause at the breakpoint.
+The file execution will pause at the breakpoint.

 topwaye@hotmail.com